 Specific disorders are treated, as in the following examples:

-Ectopic pregnancy Treatment Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+Ectopic pregnancy Treatment Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more : A drug to stop growth of the ectopic pregnancy or surgery to remove it
+When an ectopic pregnancy... read more : A drug to stop growth of the ectopic pregnancy or surgery to remove it

-Miscarriage Treatment A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more : Pain relievers, a drug to help the pregnancy pass, or dilation and curettage (D & C) to remove it
+Miscarriage Treatment A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more : Pain relievers, a drug to help the pregnancy pass, or dilation and curettage (D & C) to remove it

 Septic abortion: Antibiotics given intravenously and D & C to remove the contents of the uterus as soon as possible

-A twisted ovary or fallopian tube ( adnexal torsion Treatment Adnexal torsion is twisting of the ovary and sometimes the fallopian tube, cutting off the blood supply of these organs.
-Twisting causes sudden, severe pain and often vomiting.
-Doctors use an... read more ): Surgery to untwist (if possible) or to remove the ovary or tube
+A twisted ovary or fallopian tube (adnexal torsion Treatment Adnexal torsion is twisting of the ovary and sometimes the fallopian tube, interrupting or cutting off the blood supply of these organs.
+Twisting causes sudden, severe pain and often nausea... read more ): Surgery to untwist (if possible) or to remove the ovary or tube

 If pain relievers are needed, acetaminophen is the safest one for pregnant women, but if it is ineffective, an opioid may be necessary.